DATAMATH CALCULATOR MUSEUM

 Dismantling this TI-106 II manufactured in November 2013 by Kinpo Electronics, Inc. in China reveals a typical design of a calculator developed in the 21th century.
 The single-chip calculator circuit is bonded directly to a high-quality printed circuit board (PCB) that connects with a flat ribbon cable to the LC-Display.

-Don't miss the TI-Primaire Plus introduced a few month after the TI-106 II.
+Don't miss the TI-Primaire Plus introduced a few month after the TI-106 II and the Canon Palmtronic MD-8 introducing the two-line display already in 1979.

 If you have additions to the above article please email: email@example.com.